×

 Top Operating Systems and Editing Software for Voice Over - Voquent

-I’ll also be picking out the top operating systems and editing software for your budget.
+We’ll also be picking out the top operating systems and editing software for your budget.
 There are only two operating systems to consider, and there is a reasonably basic comparator between them when it comes to audio, so that section should be brief.
-So far, so good.

-However, there are dozens of DAWs (Digital Audio Workstations – another acronym for audio editing software), and I have certainly not used all of them for enough time to provide an objective or balanced review of the features of each.
+However, there are dozens of DAWs (Digital Audio Workstations – another acronym for audio editing software), and Alex has certainly not used all of them for enough time to provide an objective or balanced review of the features of each.

 Here is the list of just the ‘notable’ DAWs from the ever-trusty Wikipedia:

-There are countless more I have not included in this list since it would be unbelievably long.
+There are countless more not included in this list since doing so would make it unbelievably long.

 Many of the above listed DAWs are geared towards music composition (AbletonRenoiseGarageband) or mixing (Pro-ToolsCubaseReaper), but they all have basic audio editing functionality.
-And only the most basic editing features are needed for voice-over since you will very likely only be editing in a single track at a time.
+Only the most basic editing features are needed for voice-over since you will very likely only be editing in a single track at a time.

 Mac OS or Windows?

-If you want to build a PC yourself and run Linux on it, then be my guest, but you probably know a lot more about computers than I do.
+If you want to build a PC yourself and run Linux on it, then be our guest, but you probably know a lot more about computers than we do.

-I will aim to avoid the old Apple vs Microsoft/Mac vs PC debates.
+We’ll aim to avoid the old Apple vs Microsoft/Mac vs PC debates.
 That’s not the topic of this article.
 Inevitably, everyone will have a preference, and several people will have a tribal alliance.
-Wars are raging over this topic, and I will attempt to be Switzerland in this decades-long conflict.
+Wars are raging over this topic, and we will attempt to be Switzerland in this decades-long conflict.

 Mac OS or Windows for voice over?

-Despite my heroic attempt at diplomacy, it is essential to note the differences between them.
+Despite our heroic attempt at diplomacy, it is essential to note the differences between them.
 One particular distinction that bears relevance to your selection for a voice-over editing/recording set-up is the audio drivers:

-These drivers are vital for using the vast majority of the DAWs listed above, with the only one it DOESN’T work with (that I am aware of) being Audacity, which is free and thus slightly more limited than the other options.
+These drivers are vital for using the vast majority of the DAWs listed above, with the only one it doesn’t work with being Audacity, which is free and thus slightly more limited than the other options.
 The critical difference between Core Audio and ASIO is this:

 Core Audio is a fundamental part of the Mac operating system, while ASIO is an entirely separate driver made by a developer that is nothing to do with Microsoft or Windows.